 The advantage of this method: You can create original pieces, even more, if you know how to draw and use blueprints.

-The disadvantage of this method: trust me, if you want to make life easier on you while working with wood, get a mini table saw ;-).
+The disadvantage of this method: trust me, if you want to make life easier on yourself while working with wood, get a mini table saw ;-).
 Also, you really do need a lot of crafting materials to be able to do this.

-If you have the ‘eye’ of a miniaturist, you might ‘see’ a miniature piece in plenty things.
+If you have the ‘eye’ of a miniaturist, you might ‘see’ a miniature piece in plenty of things.